shlomospi/Pupils_detection/README.md

 --arch: what dataset to load (IR/RGB/Both/BothRGB)
 --treshold: threshold (Hmin, Hmax, Smin, Smax, Vmin, Vmax) for image preproccessing
 --filters: filters for "medium" net
--a: what augmentation to do? flip for flipingLR trans and an int for translating horizontaly up to <int>
+-a: what augmentation to do? flip for flipingLR trans and an int for translating horizontaly up to "int"
-                             and vertically up to 2*<int>
+                             and vertically up to 2*"int"

 The script will prompt the user to choose a folder containing a saved model if the phase is 'retrain'.